almibe/ligature-specification/dlig.md

 ## Introduction

-DLig is superset of Lig that is intended for use when inputting Statements into Ligature.
+DLig is superset of Lig that is intended for use when manually inputting Statements into Ligature.
 It does this by providing the following features:

- * Copies `.`, that simply copy the part (Entity, Attribute, or Value) of the Statement above it down depending on its location.
+ * Copies `^`, that simply copy the part (Entity, Attribute, or Value) of the Statement above it down depending on its location.
  * Prefix shortening `long = this:is:pretty:long` which allows you to
  * ID generation `{}`, which will create an automatically generated ID and works with prefexing.